Report the accident to the Queensland Police.

 Seek Medical Assistance.

-If you are injured in a car accident, it is imperative that you seek Medical assistance as soon as possible.
+If you have sustained personal injuries in a car accident, it is imperative that you seek Medical assistance as soon as possible.
 If the injuries are severe, naturally you should contact an ambulance whilst at the scene or if the injuries are not severe, attend a local Medical Practitioner.
 This will ensure that you obtain appropriate treatment and the injuries sustained are documented by a medical provider.
 It is also a duty of any injured person to mitigate their loss by seeking medical treatment and undertaking any necessary rehabilitation.
 Without an attendance at a hospital or medical practice, it may be difficult to prove the injuries are related to the accident.
 In addition, it is a requirement under the Act that when delivering a Notice of Claim upon an Insurer, a Medical Certificate detailing the injuries and the treatment required be provided.
 The Medical Certificate should be completed by either the Hospital or local Medical Practitioner that sees you for treatment of your accident related injuries.

 There are time limits to serve a Notice of Accident Claim form.